Skip to main content

 When each phase runs

-Runs before the upstream model is invoked.
+Runs before the upstream call is made.
 Local deterministic checks run first (PII detection, regex denylists, prompt-size caps, model allow-lists).
 LLM-backed intent checks run after, and only on a sanitized copy if a deterministic rule asked for one.
-If a rule blocks, the provider is never called and the post-model phase is skipped.
+If a rule blocks, the provider is never called and the response phase is skipped.

-Runs after the model responds, with the same two-phase split as the prompt side: local deterministic checks first (PII detection, regex denylists, response-size caps, model allow-lists, tool / shell / MCP rules), LLM-backed semantic_guard after — and only when no local rule already blocked.
+Runs after the call returns, with the same two-phase split as the request side: local deterministic checks first (PII detection, regex denylists, response-size caps, model allow-lists, tool / shell / MCP rules), LLM-backed semantic_guard after — and only when no local rule already blocked.
 If a rule blocks, the SDK suppresses the response before it reaches your code and the LLM judge is never consulted on that response.

 Phase × type matrix